 X70 University Choral Ensembles (2 cr.) each fall and spring semester, except during the student teaching semester.
-At least one semester must be spent in each of the following: International Vocal Ensemble, Singing Hoosiers, and a traditional choral ensemble.
+At least one semester of either Singing Hoosiers or Vocal Jazz Ensemble and one semester of a traditional choral ensemble are required.
+Only one semester of Vocal Jazz Ensemble will fulfill the Major Ensemble requirement.
+Any subsequent enrollment will be counted as an elective.

-Minimum of 2 credit hours each semester until senior recital is passed.
-Entrance audition, freshman jury, upperdivisional examination, senior recital.
+Minimum of 2 credit hours each semester, except during student teaching, until senior recital is passed.
+Entrance audition, freshman jury, upper-divisional examination, senior recital.
+I500 Masterclass (0 cr.) may be required in connection with performance study (varies by studio).